PetteriPaju/AdobeExtendScripts/README.md

 Smart fill also supports multi selection, so you can modify multiple layers at one.

-Bind RunSmartFill.jsx to hotkey to use.
+Bind RunSmartFill.jsx to a hotkey to easy use.

 ### Color Changer
 ![58tigyj70u](https://user-images.githubusercontent.com/4920156/224509732-a7b8c1f9-d550-448e-8f6d-e8ef688e387c.png)